 An uninterruptible power supply (UPS) is a battery backup that provides your technology with a temporary power source.
 It will provide you with the critical time to react to any electrical disruption while minimizing data loss and equipment damage.
 An uninterruptible power supply offers protection against expensive downtime for vital services and increases business efficiency.

-Plan for an infrastructure or utility failure by having a Net Friend expert confirm your UPS is properly configured and the right size for the equipment it is intended to protect.
-Consider contacting a local electrician to get pricing on a natural gas generator for key power outlets at your business or home – you might find this option more affordable than you think!
+Plan for an infrastructure or utility failure by having a Net Friends expert confirm your UPS is properly configured and the right size for the equipment it is intended to protect.
+Consider contacting a local electrician to get pricing on a natural gas generator for key power outlets at your business.
+This is more affordable than you might think.

 Prevent data loss and protect against a corrupted hard drive by setting UPS-connected computers to auto-shutdown during prolonged power outages.